Skip to main content

 1. Go to the Virtual Machines icon in the top left taskbar.

-5. In the new window, select the access directory to delete.
+6. Select the access directory you want to delete.

 9. In the pop-up, click Delete access directory.